Kriptikz/ore-desktop-app/README.md

 Once the password is complete you will be taken to the Unlock screen.
 Here you must enter your previous password, and then click unlock or press `enter`.

 Now you will be on the Mining Screen.
 Wait for the ui fetch interval to kick in and update all the balance.
-Then toggle auto-mine and auto-reset to start mining.
+Then toggle the Mine switch to start mining.

 #### Notes:
-Auto-Reset will occur ~5 seconds before your current challenge will need to be submitted.
-This ensure resets are only done as needed.

 The Orange bus is the last bus that was used.
 The Green flash of the bus is when the transaction was sent and processed on it.